 As a legal aid clinic dedicated to environmental equity, justice, and health, CELA offers a unique articling experience, focusing on administrative and environmental law.
-The articling student deals directly with individuals seeking legal information, giving the student valuable practice in dealing with the public and interviewing potential clients.
-The articling student also gains background to the political process as part of CELA’s law reform activities.
+The articling student deals directly with individuals seeking legal information, which provides valuable practice in dealing with the public and potential clients.
+The articling student also gains background with respect to the process of developing policy as part of CELA’s law reform activities.
 CELA values, but does not require, language capacities in addition to English, as well as lived experience relevant to environmental legal needs of equity-seeking groups.
 For example, CELA values persons with lived experience in local and Indigenous knowledge systems, as well as experience working with racialized, vulnerable and diverse communities who CELA serves.

-Case work activities can include legal research, writing memos and drafting opinion letters, drafting motion records, affidavits and facta; meeting with clients, attending motions court, and assisting lawyers at discoveries and hearings, and conducting corporate and title searches.
+Case work activities include legal research, writing memos and draft opinion letters, drafting motion records, affidavits and factums, meeting with clients, attending motions court, assisting lawyers at discoveries and hearings, and conducting corporate and title searches.

-Most legal inquiries from the public are initially directed to the articling student, who is responsible for researching the issue and providing an answer in consultation with one of the lawyers.
+Most legal inquiries from the public are initially directed to the articling student who is responsible for researching the issue and providing an answer in consultation with one of the lawyers.
 Students may also write for CELA’s communications materials, give interviews, or deliver talks to school and community groups.

 Working at CELA

-The articling student is an important member of the team, which consists of five staff lawyers, two researchers and two support staff.
-Work is assigned and monitored by the staff lawyers, although there are many times when the student is required to work as part of a larger group.
-At the same me, with only five lawyers, articling at CELA provides an excellent hands-on learning environment, in a workplace that is collegial and cooperative.
+The articling student is an integral and important member of the team.
+Work is assigned and monitored primarily by staff lawyers.
+As part of a small team, articling at CELA provides an excellent hands-on learning environment, in a workplace that is collegial and cooperative.
 Students receive a high degree of responsibility and, as such, it is important that the student be a self‐starter and be comfortable working independently.

 Applying to CELA

 CELA hires one articling student each year.
 Click here to view our posting for a 2024-25 Articling Student.